Category: Workout Tips

 Listen to Your Body

-Pay attention to how your body responds to different conditions and adjust your intensity and duration accordingly.
-Don’t push through discomfort, especially if it’s weather-related.
+Your body communicates constantly.
+Pay attention to how it responds to different weather conditions and adjust your training intensity and duration accordingly.
+Pushing through genuine weather-related discomfort is never worth the setback of an avoidable injury.

 Set Seasonal Goals

-Eating a balanced diet rich in seasonal fruits and vegetables supports your fitness goals.
-In summer, opt for hydrating foods like watermelon and cucumbers.
-In winter, focus on nutrient-dense options like sweet potatoes and leafy greens.
+A balanced diet rich in seasonal produce supports every fitness goal.
+In summer, prioritize hydrating foods like watermelon, cucumber, and citrus fruits.
+In winter, focus on nutrient-dense options like sweet potatoes, leafy greens, and warming protein-rich meals that fuel intense training sessions.

 • Safely Increasing Weight and Resistance in Your Workouts: A Guide for Beginners